glifchits/glifchits.github.io/_posts/2022-03-02-my-first-old-car.md

 I felt visceral fear and anxiety that I would fail at achieving a dream.
 But almost as a snap decision, I decided that the pride of making the attempt would be worth more than the pain of failure.
 This still remains to be seen.

-To get my Porsche 924 on the road, I had to do a number of repairs.
+To get my Porsche 924 on the road, I would have to do a number of repairs.
 The first was replacing a rusted fuel tank with a refurbished replacement fuel tank.
 On the 924, this requires dropping the exhaust pipe, detaching the rear axles, dropping the transmission, and finally removing the fuel tank.
-Having never removed a bolt on any car before, this was trial by fire.
+Having never removed a bolt on any car before, this would be trial by fire.

 I rented a U-Haul pickup and auto trailer, dragged my 924 back home, and with a bit of help I rolled it into my cramped garage.